DarthKoder/narth_vad3r_merch/README.md

     * Primary colours used on the website: ![Color Scheme](/starwars_blog/static/img/star-wars-blog-clour-palette.png)

  * Typography
-    * 'Orbitron' font is the main font used throughout the site with the addition of "Star Wars".
-These all have sans-serif as its fallback font, in case the imported fonts dont load for any reason.
+    * 'Orbitron' font is the main font used throughout the site as this is the font that goes with the brands theme.
+All have sans-serif as its fallback font, in case the imported fonts dont load for any reason.
-    * The main logo uses the 'Star Wars' font.
+    * The main logo uses the 'Orbitron' font.
     * "Star Wars" have been used in the page titles and "Orbitron" has been used for the paragraph text.
  <br><br>